Alberta Car Seat Laws Explained

 A rear-facing child safety seat places the child facing away from the driver and towards the rear window.
 Alberta laws require rear-facing child safety seats if you’re travelling with a child under the age of two.

-You need to place your child in a rear-facing child safety seat until they exceed the age of two or outgrow the seat.
+Children should remain rear-facing until at least age 2 or until they exceed the seat’s height or weight limits.
 You’ll know if a child has outgrown their seat if their body dimensions exceed the limits set by the seat manufacturer.

 Stage Two: Front-Facing Car Seat